Becoming an Appraiser with Wessex

 - Be invited to and attend the two day training course

-If, during the training, you can demonstrate all the core competencies required, you will be engaged to provide three probationary appraisals in the first instance.
+If during the training you demonstrate all the core competencies required, you will be engaged to provide three probationary appraisals in the first instance.
 This is a supportive and formative function provided by a Locality Lead to enable any early concerns or difficulties to be addressed promptly.
 It also allows new appraisers to reassure themselves that this is a role that they wish to pursue.

 If you are interested in becoming an appraiser, please review the following documents: